gmacario/easy-jenkins/docs/building-android-app-udooneo.md

-# Building the WTF Android Application for the UDOO NEO
+# Building a sample Android Application for the UDOO NEO

+**WORK-IN-PROGRESS**

-This document explains how to build from sources the [WTF App](https://github.com/WillyShakes/UdooWtf) Android Application for the [UDOO Neo](http://www.udoo.org/udoo-neo/) using [easy-jenkins](https://github.com/gmacario/easy-jenkins).
+This document explains how to build from sources a [sample Android App](https://github.com/gmacario/colorcode) Android Application for the [UDOO Neo](http://www.udoo.org/udoo-neo/) using [easy-jenkins](https://github.com/gmacario/easy-jenkins).

 The following instructions were tested on